 St. Mary of the Sea Cathedral (Iglesia de Santa Maria del Mar)

-is an excellent example of Catalan Gothic architecture.
+An excellent example of Catalan Gothic architecture.
 The entire construction is small and not so refined (compared with other religious buildings of Barcelona), but it is no less stately.
 The church is often confused with the Cathedral of the Holy Cross and Saint Eulalia (patio with geese).
 Admission is free.
 Please note that the appropriate dress code is enforced here.
 In terms of architecture and interior decoration the church is striking.
 If you go to the side, then there is a courtyard with 13 geese.

 It was built in 1329-1383, respectively, in the heyday of Catalonia trade and navigation.
 Santa Maria del Mar is an outstanding example of gothic art wherein the purity and unity of style in general is not peculiar to large medieval buildings.
 The church itself is lovely inside and has beautiful stained glass windows, striking wall decoration, benches, and lots of interesting tapestry.
 The church is steeped in religion and the acoustics are awesome.
 At the center of the courtyard is a fountain, where according to legend the holy water flows — and anyone can wash their face or drink.

 Near the Columbus Circle and Park Ciutadella, and has a lot of old streets and cafes to suit all tastes.
 In order to see the Old City of Barcelona in all its glory, it is necessary to get up early, have breakfast and go for a fast walk while there are no crowds of tourists.
 You can visit all the old cathedrals, palaces, and museums and take lots of pictures with an amazing backdrop of the busy city.